"The Answer,"

 with the minimum wage raised to 40 cents an hour!

-All quotations permission of Stanford
+All quotations permission of

-University Press, September 6, 2000.
+Stanford University Press, September 6, 2000.

-Images taken Summer, 2000 in old
+Images taken Summer, 2000 in

-mining camps in Eastern Oregon.
+old mining camps in Eastern Oregon, in the Ochocos Mountains.